Fade BG Image

 "I didn't know magic-items could be made so easily."

 "Heh, well, only with my magic.
-Ah, I forgot a switch… this will run until you pull the stone.
+Ah, I forgot to add a switch… this thing will run until you pull the stone out.
 Hm."

-Using something like magi-iron wire — akin to copper — you can create parts as separate arrays, connect them, or make switches, it says.
-The pirates' house probably doesn't have that.
+According to the textbook, using something like magi-iron wire — similar to copper — you can create parts as separate arrays, connect them together, or make switches.
+The pirates' house probably doesn't have any of that, though.

 This is basically electronics.
 Kinda fun.